michel1991/ocp-java-11/annotations/README.md

 The @Target annotation determines the location or locations an annotation can be applied to.
 Since this was not an answer choice, option G is correct.
 Note that ElementType is an enum used by @Target, but it is not an annotation.

-### Given an automobile sales system, which of the following information is best stored using an annotation?
-* A. The price of the vehicle
-* B. A list of people who purchased the vehicle
-* C. The sales tax of the vehicle
-* D. The number of passengers a vehicle is rated for
-* E. The quantity of models in stock

-Annotations should include metadata (data about data) that is relatively constant, as opposed to attribute data, which is part of the object and can change frequently.
-The price, sales, inventory, and people who purchased a vehicle could fluctuate often, so using an annotation would be a poor choice.
-On the other hand, the number of passengers a vehicle is rated for is extra information about the vehicle and unlikely to change once established.
-Therefore, it is appropriate metadata and best served using an annotation.

 ### What properties of applying @SafeVarargs are correct?
 (Choose all that apply.)
 * A. By applying the annotation, the compiler verifies that all operations on parameters are safe.